pymo/ppk_bluetooth/README.md

 https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather

-Once you know how to program the nRF52840, open up `blehid_keyboard.ino`.
-Set the device to "Arduino Feather nRF52840 Express" in the IDE, plug in the Micro USB cable, and hit upload, wait for the programming to be done.
+Once you know how to program the nRF52840, open up `blehid_keyboard.ino`, plug in the Micro USB cable, and hit upload, wait for the programming to be done.
 Then you can test it on the keyboard!

 Special Key mapping
 -----------